jin23bsj/jin23bsj/README.md

 -->

 ## Introduction
-- I am a sophomore of Computer Science Engineering.
+- I am a junior of Computer Science Engineering.